 The third umpire then has to review three aspects of the LBW - ball pitch, ball impact and whether the ball would hit the stumps based on Hawkeye.

-If the ball is deemed to have pitched in-line with the stumps, and the ball impact is also shown to follow suit, then the decision rests on the predicted trajectory of the ball towards the stumps.
+If the ball is deemed to have pitched in-line with the stumps, and the ball impact is also shown to follow suit, then the decision rests on the predicted trajectory of the ball toward the stumps.

 In marginal decisions where the ball is predicted to clip the edge of the leg or off-stumps, conclusive evidence - ball tracking - must show more than 50 per cent of the ball hitting the stump for an on-field decision of an out to be upheld.
 Otherwise, it can be overturned.